nicholasclauser/Zero-Touch-Windows-Deployment-Implementation/README.md

 ## What's Next

-This project demonstrates the foundational workflow for cloud-native device management.
+This project demonstrates the foundational workflow for Azure-native device management.
 Natural extensions include:

+- Infrastructure as Code (IaC) using Terraform for policy provisioning and tenant replication
+- Python automation using Microsoft Graph API for compliance monitoring and reporting
+- Azure Monitor and Log Analytics for device telemetry
 - Role-based access control (RBAC) for scoped administrative permissions
 - Conditional app deployment based on user role (developer tools, admin utilities, etc.)
 - Windows Autopilot deployment profiles for full out-of-box automation